 Strengths: attempts to quantify coaching performance.
 Weaknesses: changes in total rating points can be influenced by the team’s state at the time of the coach’s start; coaching factor can be undermined if the projections happen to set a bar too high after an outperforming season; factor only compares coaches within the league that year, making absolute comparisons over time problematic.

-Simulations: I used to call this the Stocky but these days, with lots of different simulation variations, I refer to them as Monte Carlo simulations, which is what they are.
+Simulations: Formerly the Stocky but just called Sims today, these are Monte Carlo simulations of rugby league football matches.
 The simulations are used to determine the probabilistic outcomes of the season.
-Simulations use input ratings based on Elo, Pythagorean or Taylor systems to calculate winning probabilities of individual matches, a random number determines the result of the matches and this is repeated ten, fifty or a hundred thousand times through the season.
+Simulations use input ratings based on Elo, Pythagorean/SCWP or Taylor systems to calculate winning probabilities of individual matches, a random number determines the result of the matches and this is repeated ten, fifty or a hundred thousand times through the season.
 The outcomes give insight in to how we expect the season to unfold, based on what we know right now by exploring which pathways are more likely than others.

 Strengths: creates interesting looking forecasts, which accounts for the draw and the current state of the team.
 Weaknesses: only as accurate as the input ratings; cannot account for significant future changes in performance.

-WCL: The Worm Chass Lathe graph shows the in-game probability of a team winning the game, based on the past results of clubs at that moment with that margin in that competition.
+WCL: The Worm Chess Lathe graph shows the in-game probability of a team winning the game, based on the past results of clubs at that moment with that margin in that competition.